Student Contests

 Rules

-- Please do not submit work already sent to other contests or publications for consideration (aka no simultaneous submissions)
+- Please do not submit work already sent to other contests or publishers for consideration (aka no simultaneous submissions).

-- You may enter both contests, but only one entry for each (one poem and one short story).
+- Students may submit one entry to each contest (one poem AND one story).

 - Poems must be 32 lines or less.

 - Short stories must be 450 words or less.
-They should be fiction or fictionalized.
-(Change the names of real characters and no essays please)!
+They should be fiction or fictionalized (change the names of real characters).
+No essays, reports, or fan fiction please.

 - Please retain a copy of all work submitted as we are not able to return anything.